Create A WebView-free Blog App with React Native Render HTML, Part III

 - Update selected entry on scroll in the

-; - Register headings layouts.
+TOC; - Register headings layouts.
 We will use a custom renderer for that purpose.

-Listening to Entry Changes in First of all, I propose to factor the logic of adding a listener to
+First of all, I propose to factor the logic of adding a listener to

-selected entry changes in a separate hook (hooks/useOnEntryChangeEffect.ts
+selected entry changes in a separate hook (hooks/useOnEntryChangeEffect.ts):

-Then, we just need to consume this hook from the TOC
+Then, we just need to consume this hook from the TOC component:

-Register Headings LayoutsThe Scroller
+Register Headings Layouts#

-is still missing the coordinates of each heading to be able to
+The Scroller is still missing the coordinates of each heading to be able to

-.
+properly scrollToEntry.
 For this purpose, we are going to create a custom

 renderer